Single vertical scar Mastopexy to lift sagging breasts.View Patient Details

 Ever since I breast fed my children, I noticed that my breasts sag

-Many women say that they dislike the scooped out appearance of the breasts and the loss of fullness in the upper part of the breast.
+Many women say they dislike the scooped out appearance of the breasts and the loss of fullness in the upper part of the breast.
 Others are seeking a breast lift to regain the full, pert, projecting breast that they had in their teens.

 To determine if you could benefit from a breast lift we take a measurement during consultation to see how much your breasts sag.
 We measure from the center of the nipple to the sternal notch to gauge how far the nipple has fallen.
 The standard young breast has been determined to have a measurement of about 8" (or 21 cm) from nipple to sternal notch.